dogoncouch/siemstress/README.md

 siemstress is a CLI tool to parse syslog lines from standard input into an SQL database.
 Siemquery is a CLI tool to query the data.

 ## Installing

 Requirements: git, python-setuptools, python-mysqldb, logdissect (>=2.0)

     git clone https://github.com/dogoncouch/siemstress.git
     cd siemstress
     sudo make all

+### Database Setup
+siemstress is developed and tested using MariaDB as an SQL server.
+You will need to create a database, and a user with permissions on it.

 ## Siemstress